- 4 medium Gold Potatoes

 A vegetarian shepherd’s pie with a ton of vegetables and topped with creamy mashed potatoes.

-This comfort classic is easy to make and features one of my favorite side dishes, mashed potatoes.
+This classic comfort food is easy to make and features one of my favorite side dishes, mashed potatoes.

 Even if you decide not to make this dish, do yourself a favor and just make the mash.
 It’s bomb.